-Retailers have to seek out more experienced security firms that can help shore up defenses, sniff out scalper bot activity, and make it harder for them to navigate a website without ruining the user experience for real customers.
+Retailers must seek out more experienced security firms to help shore up defenses, sniff out scalper bot activity, and make it harder for them to navigate a website without ruining the user experience for real customers.

 Shining more light on scalpers

 GPU scalpers are everyday people like the rest of us.
-One of the best ways to make their business less lucrative is to shine more light on what they do continually.
+One of the best ways to make their business less lucrative is to continually shine more light on what they do.

-With more public outcry against the activity, they’ll be less comfortable with the business.
+More public outcry against the activity will make them less comfortable with the business.
 We’ll likely see sob stories like this one, but all it means is that the pressure is getting to them.

-There’s also a higher chance of legislators acting if the outcry against scalpers of all kinds gains more traction.
+There’s also a higher chance of legislators acting if the outcry against scalpers gains more traction.
 There’s some action in the UK in this regard.

-With more countries across the world taking action, scalping can become punishable by law.
+With more countries worldwide taking action, scalping can become punishable by law.

 Discouraging scalper activity